SyedAaquibQuadri/Edunet-final-project/readme.md

 ### Responsive Design

-- Fully responsive for desktop, tablet, and mobile devices (including screens as small as 300px).
+- Fully responsive for desktop, tablet, and mobile devices.

 ---